 Myth 9: HAVING GIVEN BIRTH BEFORE IS A GUARANTEE THAT I CAN EASILY CONCEIVE AGAIN

 Reality– That is not a total guarantee.
-Fertility issues can still arise even after giving birth to the first child.
+Fertility issues can still arise even after giving birth to the first child, especially when the year gap is extensive.
 Other factors such as age, diet, drinking habits, lack of exercise and increased stress can lead to difficulties in getting pregnant again.

 Myth 10: INFERTILITY IS ONLY A WOMAN’S PROBLEM